What is #ActofKindnessSP

 More information on Sunshine Place

-Sunshine Place began its operation in 2007 when it built the largest building allowed per the lot size at 18 Rickel Road.
+Sunshine Place began its operation in 2007.
 Sun Prairie has continued to grow at one of the fastest rates in the State of Wisconsin.
 Along with that growth, the demand for our services has increased.
 In the two-building community resource center, there is a total of 16 programs readily available to families.
 With this growth in services, the additional space is crucial to our mission of serving those in need by increasing our capacity, accessibility and safety.

 Sunshine Place and the Sun Prairie Emergency Food Pantry would like to thank the following organizations and individuals who have generously supported the #ActofKindnessSP campaign.
 Their contributions have helped support our mission to serve our neighbors facing hardship.